 Despite the best efforts of breeders we are working with living creatures and genetic epidemiology has shown in large studies that purebred and mixed breed dogs struggle from many of the same inherited disorders .
 After humans dogs are one of the most genetically well studied species which provides both breeders and buyers with with a wealth of information.
 Before purchasing a labradoodle puppy we recommend that you do your homework and research the health problems associated with each of the breeds that comprise the multigenerational labradoodle.

 Although responsible breeders test for a number of health conditions and choose to only breed healthy dogs, it is still only possible to test for a small percentage of problems that our beloved canines can encounter.
 Before breeding and purchasing breeding stock we must complete our due diligence and try and obtain as much information as we can about the health problems that have been expressed in each of our lines.
-We know that breeding 2 unrelated dogs is the best way to try and create genetic diversity and breed away from health issues however the most important first step is to try and learn as much as we can about our breeding dog’s ancestors.
+We know that breeding 2 unrelated dogs is the best way to try and create genetic diversity and breed away from health issues however the most important first step is to try and learn as much as we can about our breeding dog’s ancestors as recessive genes play an important role in the health.
+It may seem simple to just remove breeding dogs that are directly related to a dog with a health issues however reducing the size of our breeding population will ultimately lead to much greater health issues down the road.
 We rely on our long time breeder friends and databases to try and fill in as many gaps as we can.
 It is a challenge to maintain diversity in our bloodlines and avoid the inbreeding that has created problems in so many purebred dogs.
 We greatly admire the breeders that are working hard to develop new, healthy lines of North American Labradoodles.

 Earth Angels Labradoodles maintains the following testing standards: